Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 President-elect Trump made his “love” of tariffs well-known during his campaign and right after his election.

 President Trump has made it clear that tariffs are at the center of his economic strategy.
 It overlaps with his geopolitical and foreign affairs policies.
-Promises of reducing the yearly deficit substantially, reducing interest rates, and instituting further tax cuts beyond the extension of his 2017 tax cuts have almost disappeared as economic policy goals.
+Trump seems to believe that the government revenue from tariff will help reduce the yearly deficit substantially, reduce interest rates, and make possible the further tax cuts beyond the extension of his 2017 tax cuts.

 Tariffs may not decrease the trade deficit very much because of retaliation.
+They are almost certain to be reduced to the 10%-20% level for most countries.
 Also, American and foreign companies will shift production to countries not subject to American tariffs.
 Already in the business press there are articles on how to minimize or avoid the tariff tax.

-If Trump puts a blanket tariff on all imports, as he has threaten to do, the price of foreign and U.S. products will all go up, leading to higher inflation.
-Aggregate demand (total consumer and business investment spending) might go down; this is called a recession.
+If Trump puts a high blanket tariff on all imports, as he is threatening to do, the price of foreign and U.S. products will all go up, leading to higher inflation.
+Aggregate demand (total consumer and business investment spending) might go down; this is a recession.
 It will be global.

 If the stock market continues to goes down, this will hurt total consumer demand, especially for high-end goods.
 In economics, this is known as the wealth effect.
 Also, government revenue from capital-gains taxes could fall.